tus/tus-resumable-upload-protocol/protocol.md

 ## Protocol Extensions

-Clients and servers are encouraged to implement as many of the extensions described below as possible.
+Clients and Servers are encouraged to implement as many of the extensions described below as possible.
 Feature detection SHOULD be achieved using the `Tus-Extension` header in the response to an `OPTIONS` request.

 ### File Creation

-All clients and servers SHOULD implement the file creation API.
+All Clients and Servers SHOULD implement the file creation API.

 #### Example